-On June 8, 2022, the Board appointed the following directors to serve on the Operations, Safety and Sustainability Committee: Alan Hair (Chair) and Stephen Lang, each of whom is independent, and Andrew Swarthout, who is not independent (as disclosed above under "Independence of Members of the Board").
-All members appointed to the Operations, Safety and Sustainability Committee hold or have held executive management positions with other public mining companies and/or have sufficient high level technical experience within the mining industry to have a fulsome understanding of issues related to operations, health and safety, and environmental and social responsibility.
+On June 5, 2023, the Board appointed the following directors to serve on the Operations, Safety and Sustainability Committee: Alan Hair (Chair) and Stephen Lang, each of whom is independent, and Andrew Swarthout and Anthony Hawkshaw who are not independent (as disclosed above under "Independence of Members of the Board").
+Anthony Hawkshaw retired from the Board on September 11, 2023 from which date until December 10, 2023 the Operations, Safety and Sustainability Committee was composed of the remaining three directors appointed on June 5, 2023.
+On December 19, the Operations, Safety and Sustainability Committee was reconstituted to comprise Alan Hair (Chair), Andrew Swarthout and Kevin Morano, which membership is current as of the date of this Information Circular.
+All current members appointed to the Operations, Safety and Sustainability Committee hold or have held executive management positions with other public mining companies and/or have sufficient high level technical experience within the mining industry to have a fulsome understanding of issues related to operations, health and safety, and environmental and social responsibility.